KevinKuo41/DefaultPrediction_On_LendingClub_XGB_RF/07_Hyperparameter_Tuning/README.md

 ## 1. Optimal Hyperparameters for Random Forest Model
-the leftmost values in column Values are the optimal parameters, and the values within the brackets are the range we grid search through
+The leftmost values in column Values are the optimal parameters, and the values within the brackets are the range we grid search through

 ## 2. Optimal Hyperparameters for XGBoost Model